-Retrovirus in the human genome is active in pluripotent stem cellsJanuary 23rd, 2013 in Medical research /
+Retrovirus in the human genome is active in pluripotent stem cellsJanuary 23, 2013 in Medicine & Health / Medical research

 A retrovirus called HERV-H, which inserted itself into the human genome millions of years ago, may play an important role in pluripotent stem cells, according to a new study published in the journal Retrovirology by scientists at UMass Medical School.
 Pluripotent stem cells are capable of generating all tissue types, including blood cells, brain cells and heart cells.
 The discovery, which may help explain how these cells maintain a state of pluripotency and are able to differentiate into many types of cells, could have profound implications for therapies that would use pluripotent stem cells to treat a range of human diseases.